We‘re committed to due process, staff welfare — NSITF

 A statement by the General Manager Corporate Affairs of the NSITF, Mrs. Ijeoma Oji-Okoronkwo said “We are committed to transparency in discharging our responsibilities.
 We have no option.”

-Addressing the claims raised by the union, the Fund stated that “the allegation of frivolous and white elephants projects being awarded and implemented are unfounded, as every contract goes through a laid down process, including NEEDS assessment before bidding .
+Addressing the claims raised by the Association of Senior Staff of Banks Insurance and Financial Institutions, ASSBIFI, the Fund stated that “the allegation of frivolous and white elephants projects being awarded and implemented are unfounded, as every contract goes through a laid down process, including NEEDS assessment before bidding .

 “Every contract in the fund is first evaluated to determine its impacts and usefulness before bidding.
 Indeed, the current E-NSITF is in line with the Federal Government mandate on e-business and thus, received all the necessary endorsement up to the Federal Executive Council(FEC) before its implementation.